AltspaceVR/AltspaceSDK/README.md

 * Use Object3D transforms (position, rotation, scale) for animation rather than skinned meshes.
 * Get user input via AltspaceVR cursor events or the tracking skeleton rather than from the keyboard.
 * Limit the number of objects per scene and polygons per object.
 * Bake ambient occlusion and other lighting into your models.
 All models currently render as unlit.

-## Utilities

-See the README.md in the [utilities directory](https://github.com/AltspaceVR/AltspaceSDK/tree/master/utilities)

 ## Learning More